moonline/UW.Olivos-Roche/Paper.rst

           :width: 0.75cm
           :target: RI2019_
    * - * Good availability
-       * The only solution to get to some places without a car or late in the evening
+       * The only solution to get to some places without a car and the only available transportation mode in the night
      - * Trust in drivers is not always given
-       * Not available in the slums
+       * Do not drive to all places (e.g. Slums)

 Taxi and TNC services provide a good available service in Olivos Roche, but the drivers not always give the best impression.